polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 Accounts cannot be created with a balance less than the existential deposit amount.
 If an account balance drops below this amount, the Balances pallet uses [a FRAME System API](https://paritytech.github.io/substrate/master/frame_system/pallet/struct.Pallet.html#method.dec_ref) to drop its references to that account.
 If all of the references to an account are dropped, the account can be [reaped](https://paritytech.github.io/substrate/master/frame_system/pallet/struct.Pallet.html#method.allow_death).

-## Finality

-The part of [consensus](#consensus) that makes the ongoing progress of the blockchain irreversible.
-After a [block](#block) is finalized, all of the [state](#state) changes it encapsulates are irreversible without a hard fork.
-The consensus algorithm _must_ guarantee that finalized blocks never need reverting.
-However, different consensus algorithms can define different finalization methods.

-In a consensus protocol that uses **deterministic finality**, each block is guaranteed to be the canonical block for that chain when the block is included.
-Deterministic finality is desirable in situations where the full chain is not available, such as in the case of [light clients](#light-client).
-[GRANDPA](#grandpa) is the deterministic finality protocol that is used by the [Polkadot Network](#polkadot-network).

-In a consensus protocol that uses **probabilistic finality**, finality is expressed in terms of a probability, denoted by `p`, that a proposed block, denoted by `B`, will remain in the canonical chain.
-As more blocks are produced on top of `B`, `p` approaches 1.

-In a consensus protocol that uses **instant finality**, finality is guaranteed immediately upon block production.
-This type of non-probabilistic consensus tends to use [practical byzantine fault tolerance (pBFT)](#practical-byzantine-fault-tolerance-pbft) and have expensive communication requirements.

-## Fork

-Indicates that there are divergent paths a blockchain might take.
-If two or more [blocks](#block) have the same parent but different state, the blockchain cannot continue to progress until the differences are resolved.
-An unresolved fork would split the blockchain into two separate chains.
-By resolving divergent forks, you can ensure that only one canonical chain exists.

 ## Fork Choice Rule/Strategy